PANEL ATTORNEY QUALIFICATIONS

 independent basis.

-extensive relevant experience, and whose work indicates ability
+extensive relevant experience, and whose work indicates an ability

 to handle the most complex cases on an independent basis.